 People with diabetes are much more likely to have cardiovascular disease than people without diabetes their same age.
-Cardiovascular disease involves the vessel system that circulates blood to the heart, brain and extremities (arms and legs) and can lead to heart attacks and strokes.
+Cardiovascular disease involves the vessel system that circulates blood to the heart, brain and extremities and can lead to heart attacks and strokes.

 Our goal is to identify and treat patients before problems occur.